 As Chair of the Boston City Council’s Small Business and Consumer Affairs committee, City Councilor Janey does not wait for the storm to come.
 She proactively connects entrepreneurs in her district and across the city to resources they can leverage to tackle challenges and build capacity.
 It is in this spirit that she nominated ten additional businesses for this year’s ICCC program.

-It’s also how she confronts the rise in empty storefronts in Dudley Square.
+It’s also how she confronts the rise in empty storefronts in Nubian Square.
 Concerned but undaunted, Janey told her constituents at a neighborhood meeting to approach these business closures not as insurmountable problems but as challenges they could solve.

-“Some people looked to the Boston school department moving to Dudley as the savior of economic activity,” she told The Bay State Banner.
+“Some people looked to the Boston school department moving to Nubian as the savior of economic activity,” she told The Bay State Banner.
 “But they are not the savior, and we as residents, business owners and stakeholders are the ones who will put forth solutions that can help save our community.”

 And Janey sees the partnership she has with ICCC as one of the solutions to revitalizing her community’s economic vitality.
 “There will always be challenges – the rain is always going to come,” she says.
 “That’s why you proactively seek out building relationships.”